symfony/symfony-docs/components/lock.rst

 don't call the ``release()`` method.

 That's why, when you create a lock on an expirable ``Store``.
-You have to choose carrefully the correct TTL.
-When too low, you take the risk to "loose" the lock (and someone else acquire it) wheras you don't finish your task.
+You have to choose carefully the correct TTL.
+When too low, you take the risk to "lose" the lock (and someone else acquire it) whereas you don't finish your task.
-When too hight and the process crash before you call the ``release()`` method, the ``resource`` will stay lock till the timeout.
+When too high and the process crash before you call the ``release()`` method, the ``resource`` will stay lock till the timeout.